Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 Reliable HVAC companies provide warranties for their services.
-Broader coverage is better, so make sure to compare warranties between companies.
-Choose the one that offers the best coverage at a reasonable cost.
+The broader the coverage, the better, so make sure to compare warranties between companies.
+Choose the one that provides the most comprehensive coverage at a fair cost.

-Usually, it's best to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it probably sees the most use.
+The best times of the year to have your HVAC system inspected are the spring and fall.
+Technicians are less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically sees the most use.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Arkadelphia, you might be able to make do with a lower-capacity furnace.
+In Arkadelphia, you may be able to make do with a lower-capacity furnace.

 There are several ways you can make your HVAC system more energy-efficient: